why-not-try-calmer/feedo/COMMANDS.md

 disable_web_view: false
     # do not prevent Telegram from rendering the first item using the
     # InstantView feature
-follow: false
-    # do not try to post every new item between digest
-    # as as soon as they are found
 only_search: undefined
     # list of feeds whose items should be ignored from notifications unless they match search
     # keywords